American Physiological Society: Membership

 The APS has a variety of membership categories.
 Regular membership is for individuals conducting original research in physiology.
 Affiliate membership is for individuals interested in physiology but without the evidence of scholarly work.
 Graduate Student membership is for any student engaged in physiological work that will culminate in a doctoral degree.
 Undergraduate Student membership is for individuals working toward an undergraduate degree that will eventually lead to work in physiology or a related field.

 Committees

 The American Physiological Society provides its membership with opportunities to be involved with the society through service on its various committees.
-The committees are: Animal Care and Experimentation, Awards, Career Opportunities in Physiology, Chapter Advisory Committee, Committee on Committees, Communications, Conferences, Daggs Award, Education, Finance, International Physiology, Joint Program, Physiologists in Industry, Membership, Perkins Memorial Fellowship, Diversity, Equity, and Inclusion (formerly the Porter Physiology Development and Minority Access to Research Committee), Public Affairs, Publications, Section Advisory, Senior Physiologists, Trainee Advisory, and Women in Physiology.
+Currently, the society offers 18 committees for members to get involved in, ranging in topics from science policy to publications.

 Meetings

-The American Physiological Society sponsors a number of scientific meetings each year.
-Experimental Biology, the APS annual meeting, is conducted jointly with other FASEB member societies.
-In addition to its annual meeting, specialized APS Conferences are held throughout the year and focus on designated areas of physiological research.
-The spring annual meeting, Experimental Biology, is convened jointly with other biomedical societies.
-This multi-society interdisciplinary, biomedical, and scientific meeting features plenary and award lectures, symposia, oral and poster sessions, a placement center, and an exhibit of scientific equipment, supplies, and publications.
+In 2023, APS launched its annual meeting, the American Physiology Summit, which convenes thousands of life science researchers and biomedical scientists, educators and students from around the world.
+This meeting features keynotes plenary, award lectures, symposia, oral and poster sessions, and an exhibit of scientific equipment, supplies, and publications.